310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 tags:
 - Event Story
 - Kino Seitaro
 description: "[ES!!]
-After Midori was chosen to be the commander this time, it is announced that the mascot characters that hold a special place in his heart are going on hiatus…"
+After Midori was chosen to be the commander this time, it is announced that the yurucharas that hold a special place in his heart are going on hiatus…"
 ---
 <div class="three-wrapper" style="--storyColor:#965e7d;--storyColor-rgb:150,94,125;--storyColor-h:326.8;--storyColor-s: 23%;--storyColor-l:47.8%;">
     <div class="info-area">